Medicaid eligibility and enrollment in Maryland

 Our guide to financial resources for Medicare enrollees in Maryland provides an overview of those programs, including Medicare Savings Programs, nursing home benefits, and income guidelines for assistance.

-How is Maryland handling Medicaid renewals after the pandemic?
+How did Maryland handle Medicaid renewals after the pandemic?

 From March 2020 through March 2023, states were prohibited from disenrolling people from Medicaid, even if they no longer met the eligibility requirements.
-That rule ends March 31, 2023, and states are once again disenrolling people from Medicaid.
+That rule ended March 31, 2023, and states began disenrolling people from Medicaid after the three-year pause.

 Does Maryland Medicaid provide dental benefits for adults?